 If the answer is yes then you need to start thinking from a completely different angle: ROI’s.
 ROI (return on investment) is a factor investors take into consideration when they invest capital into a project.
 You might be wondering what does that has to do with you?

 Well, if you’re selling your home in a few years then the renovation project has to be such that it generates a return on the investment (money you put in for renovations.
-For example; by installing lighting fixtures from Light Vault, you’re saving yourself from having to change fixtures every so often.
+For example; by installing lighting fixtures which are class and contemporary, you’re saving yourself from having to change fixtures every so often.
 Additionally, these fixtures can be seen as added features of the home when you’re selling them thus giving you a higher selling price.

 Wait For The Right Time

 Get This Product: Karsten Modern Brass Finish Molecular Pendant Lamp

 There are two-time dependent factors to consider: sales and convenience.

 First and foremost, do not overburden yourself by buying items well ahead of well-known sale periods such as national holidays or end of season sales.
 Not only will you regret your decision later on when you compare the price you bought it at and the price it’s listed at now, but you’ll also be skimping out on other areas you could have spent that money on.